hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 ## MPI vs OpenMP

-By now probably you have developed some understanding on how can you use the timing breakdown table to identify performance bottlenecks in a LAMMPS run.
+By now you should have developed some understanding on how can you use the timing breakdown table to identify performance bottlenecks in a LAMMPS run.
 But identifying the bottleneck is not enough, you need to decide what strategy would 'probably' be more sensible to apply in order to unblock the bottlenecks.
 The usual method of speeding